ruffythepirate/the-octopus-battle/readme.md

 # Building

 The project is built using webpack and npm.
 Make sure that you have npm installed.
+Navigate into the `client` folder.
 Then run `npm install` in the root folder.
 After this run `npm run compile`

 # Starting

 First `build` the project (see the Building section).

-To run the project you simply open `drone.html` in a browser.
+To run the project you simply open `client/drone.html` in a browser.
 There are images and a background image that tries to be loaded.
 For copyright reasons these images are not part of the repository, but they could be added to a `resources` folder.

 # Future plans